 Everyday operations may not always flow smoothly in the midstream sector.
 But, operators can improve them by embracing what the future holds — automation.
 The sooner they integrate automated tools and processes in business and operational activities, the sooner they will adapt to the demands of the upstream sector, the downstream sector, and the consumers.

-Is There Anything the Midstream Sector Has to Be Wary Of?
+Is There Anything the Midstream Sector Should Be Wary Of?

 Automation may streamline different processes in the midstream and oil gas facilities.
 Despite constant advances and innovation, however, manual intervention will always be necessary to perform some tasks.
 Operators have to be aware that human-to-human and human-to-computer interaction may be reduced by automation.